Northeastern-Electric-Racing/Embedded-Base/cangen/README.md

 # CANGEN
 > Definition of all CAN messages to be sent across the car with Python scripts to generate code to encode and decode

 Here is a custom Python module built to generate embedded code for encoding and decoding CAN messages.
+The end of this module is nigh.

 ## Adding Messages